 What to bring

 As we mentioned above, the Aspen spring skiing environment can be changeable (from day to day and hour to hour), so be prepared for anything from a cold January-like freeze to balmy and almost beach-like.

 Be sure to bring enough layers to be able to adjust to the changing conditions in the weather and on the slopes.
 Usually, you will end up wearing a slightly “lighter” ensemble than you would in mid-winter (including less weighty spring gloves)*.
 You should concentrate also on protecting your skin from the intense sun.
 Here are some good resources for how to prepare for both:

 *For a general ski and snowboard vacation packing list, please visit stayaspensnowmass.com here:

 Of course, it’s not just the skiing and snowboarding that makes Aspen a great place for a fabulous spring break vacation.
 There are many other activities to enjoy – day and night.
 Here are some ideas for activities to do if you decided to take a day off from the slopes.

-If local Aspen and Colorado history piques your interest, check out the Historical Society’s Wheeler / Stallard Museum located in the “fashionable West End”.
-Built in the late 1800’s, during the height of the Colorado silver boom, and listed on the National Register of Historic Places in 1975, the museum hosts various historical exhibits and maintains archives of Aspen’s interesting history and pre-settlement past.
+If local Aspen area history piques your interest, check out the Historical Society’s Wheeler / Stallard Museum located in the “fashionable West End”.
+Constructed in the late 1800s, during the height of the Colorado silver boom, and listed on the National Register of Historic Places in 1975, the museum hosts various historical exhibits and maintains archives of Aspen’s interesting history and pre-settlement past.